jeremy-khoo/scrabble-roto/content/_index.md

 # Welcome to Scrabble Roto

-**LIVE UPDATES ARE NOT WORKING, I HOPE TO FIX THE ISSUE AFTER DAY 1**
+**LIVE UPDATES SHOULD BE WORKING BUT SPREADS MAY NOT BE FULLY ACCURATE**

 Create your Scrabble Roto team for the 2025 TO Autocar Bangkok International here!
 (This roto is not organized or endorsed by the Bangkok Crossword Club.)